 - Preheat the oven to 350 degrees.

-- Oil the sides of a cake pan and lay a sheet of parchment paper on the bottom to prevent sticking.
+- Oil an 8-inch cake pan and lay a sheet of parchment paper on the bottom to prevent sticking.
+Oil the top of the parchment paper as well.

 - In a food processor, process the beans, eggs, applesauce, stevia, vanilla, honey, and oil together until smooth and well combined.